-All NWACC classes are smaller than freshmen and sophomore classes at other local institutions of higher learning.
-Honors classes are limited to 15 students to promote interaction, individualized attention, and community.
+NWACC classes are smaller than freshmen and sophomore classes at other local institutions of higher learning.
+Most Honors classes are limited to 15 students to promote interaction, individualized attention, and community.

-OFF-CAMPUS CIVIL SERVICES CLASSES
+OFF-CAMPUS CIVIL SERVICE CLASSES

-Off Campus Civil Service Classes are offered by NWACC at a Civil Service Center/Site in Washington or Benton County and may be attended by eligible students.

-Eligible students must be current Civil Service employees as approved by the Civil Service Center Supervisor or Administrator (which may include Law Enforcement, Fire Department, Emergency Medical Services (such as EMT), etc...
+Off-Campus Civil Service classes are offered by NWACC at a Civil Service Center/Site in Washington or Benton County and may be attended by eligible students.
+Eligible students must be current Civil Service employees as approved by the Civil Service Center Supervisor or Administrator (which may include Law Enforcement, Fire Department, Emergency Medical Services (such as EMT), etc...) and must have:

-Must have: